leanderseige/iiif-leipzig-opendata/README.md

-# IIIF for the Open Data Portal of the City of Leipzig
+# IIIF for the Open-Data-Portal of the City of Leipzig

 This is an external IIIF API service for the CKAN Open Data Portal of the City of Leipzig.
+It is my entry to the Open Data Hackathon 2023 of the City of Leipzig (https://2023.dataweek.de/lodh-2023/).

 <img src="img/iiif-leipzig-social.png" heigh="400" />